Territorial Center of Recruitment and Social Support: 2025

-On July 18, in Kiev, a TCR employee beat a conscript to death after several units had rejected him.
+On July 18, in Kyiv, a TCR employee beat a conscript to death after several units had rejected him.
 After severely beating the conscript, the soldier simply left him on the parade ground, and medical personnel could only confirm his death.
 On July 20, in Odessa, a doctor ended up in intensive care after a conflict with military personnel at a recruiting center.
 On July 27, TCR employees cut off and hit a motorcyclist on the road, causing him to break his leg, and then tried to forcibly mobilize him.
 In general, cutting off and knocking down motorcyclists and cyclists is a common practice for military personnel at recruitment centers, often together with the police.
 In Mykolaiv on July 30, a man tried to escape from the TCR during a document check and jumped off a bridge and died.

-On August 26, after being mobilized, a well-known breakdancer from Kropyvnytskyi died in intensive care — the TCR reports that he jumped out of a moving bus.
+On August 26, after being mobilized, a well-known breakdancer from Kropyvnytskyi died in intensive care – the TCR reports that he jumped out of a moving bus.

 In the 20th of September, employees of the TCR forcibly mobilized a man who was entitled to a deferment for caring for his bedridden, ill father.
 On September 25, a journalist reported that schizophrenics from a psychiatric hospital in Vinnytsia were being mobilized.

 On October 3, after a forced mobilization that TCR employees declared "voluntary," the truck driver ended up in intensive care.
 On October 6, in Cherkasy, forcibly mobilized while being transported on a bus, fell and hit his head, which caused his death.
 On the same day, military commissars who "mobilized" a cat in the Kyiv region returned the animal to its owners, threatening to delete video evidence of the animal's abduction.
 On October 24, the Kyiv police have launched a criminal investigation into the death of Roman Sopin, who was injured at the TCR distribution point.
-On the same day, in Bilhorod-Dnistrovskyi, the TCR busified the funeral brigade right from the hearse.

-On October 30, civilians who did not want to be forcibly sent to the front as “cannon fodder” and who were at the “Seventh-Kilometer Market” put up organized resistance to the TCR raid.
-They overturned the “alert group” van, into which military commissars were going to forcibly stuff people (busifikace).
-In response, criminal authority Mykola Kolesnyk, commander of the 422nd Unmanned Systems Battalion “Luftwaffe” proposed to fire on civilians with strike drones and multiple launch rocket systems.
+On October 30, civilian workers of Seventh-Kilometer Market in Odesa who did not want to be forcibly conscripted put up organized resistance to the TCR raid.
+They turned over the "alert group" van, intended for capturing and transporting those liable for military service.
+In response, the commander of the 422nd Unmanned Systems Battalion "Luftwaffe" Mykola Kolesnyk, proposed to fire on civilians with strike drones and multiple launch rocket systems.
 And Ukrainian Armed Forces soldier Oleg Nazarenko began to make public and indecent threats:

-“But when we return, and we will definitely return, the wild nineties will seem like honey to you, and a soldering iron in your ass will seem like a light prostate massage.”

 Alina Mikhailova, head of the medical service of the 1st Assault Regiment, suggested that the Security Service of Ukraine humiliate those who evade mobilization (могилизация), and that TCR employees use lethal firearms against civilians.